pinkpong111/governance-rules-theory/README.md

 **Connection to VST amplification dynamics:** Position ambiguity directly increases α (amplification coefficient) in the S-equation S = αn²/C(t)^β (VST Section 3.2).
 When Poverlap rises, overlapping roles create the coupling density through which one conflict breeds the next — exactly the chain-reaction dynamic that VST defines as the storm existence condition (R > 1).
 Position clarity reduces α by creating the interaction barriers (terrain features) that constrain propagation paths and prevent flat-landscape quadratic coupling from being fully realized.

-**VST §3.2.5 — why n² holds even in sparse networks:** The quadratic scaling S ~ αn² was previously justified by network density (n agents → O(n²) pairwise interactions).
+**VST §3.2.5 — why n² holds even in sparse interaction structures:** The quadratic scaling S ~ αn² was previously justified by interaction density (n agents → O(n²) pairwise interactions).
 VST v1.3 provides a stronger derivation from critical phenomena: at R ≈ 1 (critical regime), perturbation persistence creates path overlap — nearly every agent pair becomes connected through at least one active propagation path, yielding n² active interactions even in sparse topologies.
-This matters for GRT because it means Poverlap's effect on α operates regardless of network sparsity — even a loosely connected system experiences quadratic interaction load when at criticality.
+This matters for GRT because it means Poverlap's effect on α operates regardless of interaction-structure sparsity — even a loosely connected system experiences quadratic interaction load when at criticality.

 The sub-quadratic correction through governance maturity follows a spectrum: